Information for Scholars and Families

 - College Greenlight: Among the many resources on this site are tools to help students navigate and access over $11 billion in scholarship funds.
 Students can create a free College Greenlight profile and be matched to scholarship opportunities for which they qualify.
 Students can search through local scholarships based on their geographic region and merit-based scholarships.

-- Get Schooled: Students with questions about scholarships or financial aid can text HELLO to 33-55-77 to get answers via text message.
+- Get Schooled: Helps young people get to college, find first jobs, and succeed in both.
+Students with questions about scholarships or financial aid can text HELLO to 33-55-77 to get answers via text message.
 The website and mobile platform also offer a scholarship database and job-search tools.

 - RaiseMe: Students can sign up for free to create a RaiseMe account and earn micro-scholarships for their accomplishments as early as 9th grade.
 High school students and college students attending community colleges or four-year colleges can add their achievements to their RaiseMe portfolio and earn a micro-scholarship for each of their achievements from specific colleges.
 If the student attends the college, they will be awarded the micro-scholarship.